hallambaker/Mathematical-Mesh/Web/Guide/account.md

 Synchronization will fail if a device has been removed from the account or not yet connected.

-The 'account status' command returns the same information as 'account sync' without attempting synchronization.

 ## Escrow and Recovery